Hybrid Conference – Challenges and Solutions in School Safety and Security – Nov. 18, 2025

 • Lisa Maccario, M.Ed., MHC, Clinical Director of Training, Northeast Essex County CIT/TTAC

-• Todd McGhee, M.S., PMP, Managing Partner of Protecting the Homeland Security, LLC
+• Todd McGhee, M.S., PMP, Managing Partner, Protecting the Homeland Security, LLC

 • Scott Morrison, Ed.D., Superintendent, Tri-Town School Union